Erectile Dysfunction Specialist in Houston, TX

-Since erectile dysfunction tends to be a warning sign for other health concerns, expect to go through screenings and lab work at our Houston office during your examination.
+Since erectile dysfunction tends to be a warning sign for other health concerns, testing and lab work may be needing during your exam.

-If you happen to be suffering from an inability to get or maintain an erection, premature ejaculation, or other complications related to sexual health, Dr. Jonathan Clavell can help!
-When you call the office or request an appointment online with Dr. Clavell, you meet with a Fellowship Trained physician who has expertise in diagnosing and treating ED.
+If you happen to be suffering from an inability to get or maintain an erection, premature ejaculation, or other complications related to sexual health, Dr. Clavell can help!
+Dr. Clavell is a Fellowship Trained physician who has expertise in diagnosing and treating ED.

-We understand this is a sensitive topic, which is why our fellowship trained urologist Dr. Clavell and his professional staff make your comfort a priority when visiting our office.
-Erectile dysfunction is a medical problem and requires a medical solution.
-Our comprehensive approach to the treatment of male impotence will help you to determine the most effective options for your sexual dysfunction.
-With a central convenient office location in Downtown Houston, you have no excuse to delay your sexual dysfunction concerns another day.
+We understand this is a sensitive topic, which is why Dr. Clavell and his professional staff make your comfort a priority.
+Our comprehensive approach to treatment will help to determine the most effective option.

 What is Erectile Dysfunction?